Tr4pMafia/int3/README.md

-# Bareflank Hypervisor Trap Interruption
+# Bareflank Hypervisor Trap INT3
-This project is under development.
+This project is for trapping INT3.
 ## Description
-Trap Interruption for Current Version of Bareflank Hypervisor
+Trap INT3 for Current Version of Bareflank Hypervisor

 ## Compilation / Usage